berndporr/fastcgi_json_cpp_api/README.md

 ```
 nohup ./demo_sensor_server &
 ```
-which creates a socket under `\tmp\adc7705socket` to communicate with the fastcgi server.
+which creates a socket under `/tmp/sensorsocket` to communicate with the fastcgi server.

 ### Configuring the nginx for FastCGI

  1. copy the the nginx config file `website/nginx-sites-enabled-default` to your nginx config directory `/etc/nginx/sites-enabled/default`.
- 2. copy `website/index.html` to `/var/www/html`.
+ 2. copy `website/fakesensor.html` to `/var/www/html`.

-Then point your web-browser to your webserver.
+Then point your web-browser to `fakesensor.html` on your website.
 You should see a fake temperatue reading on the screen and a plot with dygraph.

 ![alt tag](screenshot.png)